totfront/mesto-backend/README.md

 # mesto-backend

-### what is this for?
-Its a server for Mesto-auth project.
+## Server for Mesto-auth project

 The server is able to work with users and cards:
-1. Add new ue
+1. Add new users
-2. Match email && passowrd
+2. Match user's email && passowrd
-3. Return the chosen one
+3. Return the chosen one user
-4. Add new
+4. Add new card
 5. Return last 30 added cards
 6. Fill card's data (name, owner, likes, etc)
 7. Delete user's card